-A student may be disciplined at any level depending upon the frequency and/or severity of the act of misconduct.
+A student may be disciplined at any level depending upon the facts, frequency and/or severity of the act of misconduct.
+The Board authorizes the School Principal, or the Principal's designee in the Principal's absence, to determine the level of discipline to be recommended or imposed when the act of misconduct exceeds Level 4 as defined below.
 A Behavior Referral will be completed for each violation of the Code of Conduct and copies are made for the parent and kept in the student's file.
 Discipline records will be included in any student file properly requested by the parent to be transferred to a subsequent school.
 Corporal punishment is prohibited as a means of discipline.